unjs/unstorage/docs/2.drivers/redis.md

 - `cluster`: List of redis nodes to use for cluster mode.
 Takes precedence over `url` and `host` options.
 - `clusterOptions`: Options to use for cluster mode.
 - `ttl`: Default TTL for all items in **seconds**.
+- `preConnect`: Whether to initialize the redis instance immediately.
+Otherwise, it will be initialized on the first read/write call.
+When enabled, it also sets `lazyConnect` to `false` if unset.
+Default disabled.

 See [ioredis](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options) for all available options.

 `lazyConnect` option is enabled by default so that connection happens on first redis operation.
+However, if `preConnect` is enabled while `lazyConnect` is unset, lazy connection will be disabled in favor of pre-connection.

 **Transaction options:**